 Make the most of it.

-P.S.: It's been over a year that I wrote this page, and it has generated a stunning amount of feedback and of questions about SBI.
+PS.: It's been a long time since I wrote this page, and it has generated a stunning amount of feedback and of questions about SBI.
 I figured it's time to add an update and answers to your most common questions.